ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 * When prompted for the model of evolution, select MultiState by typing `1`.
 * When prompted for the analysis method, select Maximum Likelihood by typing `1`.
 * Set the logfile basename to "Run01": `LogFile Run01`
-* Type `run` and the program returns the output shown below for each of the 20 trees in the sample (here the output is shown for only the first 5 trees).
+* Type `run` and the program runs and exits.
+* Print the LogFile: `cat Run01.Log.txt`.
+You can see the output for each of the 20 trees in the sample (here the output is shown for only the first 5 trees).

 ```
 Tree No Lh                 q01             q10             Root P(0)     Root P(1)